alanedwardes/Ae.Dns/README.md

 _ = remoteSetFilter.AddRemoteBlockList(new Uri("https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts"));

-// Create the server using the caching client and remote set filter using var server = new DnsUdpServer(new IPEndPoint(IPAddress.Any, 53), cacheClient, remoteSetFilter);
+// Create the server using the caching client and remote set filter using IDnsServer server = new DnsUdpServer(new IPEndPoint(IPAddress.Any, 53), cacheClient, remoteSetFilter);

 // Listen until cancelled
 await server.Listen(CancellationToken.None);